 • Graduate certificates

-We offer graduate certificates in actuarial science and statistics.
+We offer graduate certificates in actuarial science, statistics, financial mathematics, and statistical methods in psychology.
 Certificates are designed for practicing professionals as well as current students.
 Requirements can be met by completing four graduate-level courses from specified lists.

 In addition to core mathematics and statistics courses, we encourage students to take courses outside the department to shape their education to meet their career objectives.
-Many of our graduates have taken advantage of this opportunity and enjoy diverse careers including: design engineer (Advanced Micro Electronics), senior software engineer (IBM), project manager (Discover), senior research analyst (KU Medical Center), biostatistician (USDA), and shuttle astronaut (NASA).
+Many of our graduates have taken advantage of this opportunity and enjoy diverse careers including: design engineer (Advanced Micro Electronics), senior software engineer (IBM), project manager (Discover), senior research analyst (KU Medical Center), biostatistician (USDA), shuttle astronaut (NASA),and many big insurance companies such as Reinsurance General of America (RGA).
 Our graduates also hold traditional mathematics and statistics faculty positions in colleges and universities or have pursued additional training as post-doctoral fellows.

-The department has 18 tenured or tenure-track faculty members, all actively involved in research and teaching.
-These and one teaching professor, one associate teaching professor, and three assistant teaching professors complete the full-time academic faculty.
+The department has 15 tenured or tenure-track faculty members, all actively involved in research and teaching.
+These and one teaching professor, two associate teaching professors, and two assistant teaching professors complete the full-time academic faculty.
 Our faculty have won state, university system and campus awards for teaching, research, and service.
 These include a Missouri Governor’s Award for excellence in education, a Curators’ professorship, a Curators’ teaching professorship, numerous faculty excellence awards and outstanding teaching awards.

 Research interests of the faculty cover a wide spectrum with major concentrations in analysis, computational mathematics, differential equations, and statistics.
 Faculty members engage in interdisciplinary work with researchers in departments such as biology, computer science, geology, and engineering.
 For more information, see the above link and information provided on individual faculty webpages.